abccbaandy/league-S4mastery-calc/README.md

 ======================================

-This project was designed to experiment with the new mastery changes that came with season 2 and has now been updated for season 3.
+This project was designed to experiment with the new mastery changes that came with season 2.
+After that, is has been updated for season 3.
+Based on this tree, a custom one has been created with some new masteries and features.
 It features a very fast interface with fully functional talent trees that work as you would expect in game.
 Each point you change will automatically alter the URL to provide a unique link so that you may share a build with other players.
 The calculator does not rely on any server technology, and thus may be saved and used offline if